osimosu/swish-java/README.md

 					.callbackUrl("https://myfakehost.se/swishcallback.cfm");

 			try {
-				// provided callbackUrl is called by MSS with result of payment request
+				// While provided callbackUrl is called by MSS with result of payment request,
-				// It is also possible to retrieve the payment using the location url String location = swishService.createPayment(paymentRequest);
+				// it is also possible to retrieve the payment using the location url String location = swishService.createPayment(paymentRequest);

 				System.out.println(location);